jfcloutier/karma_system/design_notes/acting.md

 An *intent* is a self-assigned goal of the CA to impact one of its felt experiences.

-A *goal* is a relation/property, experienced by the CA or by its umwelt (and observed by the CA), to be initiated, persisted or terminated.
+A *goal*'s target is a relation/property experienced by a CA, to be impacted, with some priority, on behalf of an intent at some level of abstraction.

 A *command* is an action (spin the wheel, reverse-spin the wheel, etc.) requested by a CA of an effector CA in its umwelt.

 A *plan* is a prioritized sequence of goals or commands assembled by a CA to achieve either its own intent or a goal from a parent CA's plan (a directive).

-An *activation* is the predicted progress toward achieving a prioritized goal as part of a plan.
+An *activation* is a property of a goal whose value is its status in achieving the goal.

 An *affordance* is a pre-built plan for achieving a stated goal and with an effectiveness score informing its reuse.